 Ship a demand forecast and capacity-alert artifact with rolling backtests, alert review, and retraining policy.

-Ship a damaged-package photo triage service with quality gates, slice evaluation, serving bundles, and review monitoring.
+Ship a damaged-package photo triage service with quality checks, slice evaluation, serving bundles, and review monitoring.

 Assemble predictive ML artifacts into validated training, registry promotion, canary monitoring, and rollback.

-Build a release dashboard for document QA that turns grounded-answer rows into slice gates, uncertainty checks, and inspectable decisions.
+Build a release dashboard for document QA that turns replayable evidence rows into exact-coverage gates, uncertainty checks, and inspectable decisions.

-Train and gate a support-escalation encoder that hands safe intake decisions to a production agent.
+Train and gate an access-ticket encoder that exports exact-receipt evidence and safe intake decisions to a production agent.

 Harder internals: sentence embeddings, vector scoring, attention, positions, normalization, and decoding